-With these analytical results, we conduct a sequence of numerical experiments.
-Here, in order to comprehend easily the impacts of the parameters describing the problem, we use a (spectrally negative) hyperexponential jump diffusion (mixture of Brownian motion and i.i.d.\ hyperexponentially distributed jumps), for which the scale function can be written as a sum of exponential functions.
-The equity/debt/firm values can be written explicitly and the optimal bankruptcy barrier can be computed instantaneously by classical bisection.
+With these analytical results, a sequence of numerical experiments can be conducted.
+Here, to easily comprehend the impacts of the parameters describing the problem, we use a (spectrally negative) hyperexponential jump diffusion (a mixture of Brownian motion and i.i.d.\ hyperexponentially distributed jumps), for which the scale function can be written as a sum of exponential functions.
+The equity/debt/firm values can be written explicitly and the optimal bankruptcy barrier can be computed instantaneously by a classical bisection method.
 The optimal capital structure is obtained by solving the \emph{two-stage optimization problem} as proposed in \cite{Leland96}.
-In addition, with numerical Laplace inversion, we also obtain the term structure of credit spreads and the density/distribution of the bankruptcy time and the corresponding asset value.
-Because various numerical experiments have been already conducted in other papers, here we focus on the analysis on the impacts of the frequency of observation $\lambda$.
+In addition, with numerical Laplace inversion, we also obtain the term structures of credit spreads and the density/distribution of the bankruptcy time and the corresponding asset value.
+Because various numerical experiments have already been conducted in other papers, here we focus on analyzing the impacts of the frequency of observation $\lambda$.
 We verify the convergence to the classical case of \cite{Hilberink, Kyprianou}, and also observe monotonicity, with respect to $\lambda$, of the bankruptcy barrier, firm value under the optimal capital structure, the optimal leverage, and the credit spread.